SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04-HTCondor-Submitting.md

 $ connect project
 ~~~

-If you're a heavy user of OSG Connect, you may end up with multiple projects.
+If you're a heavy user of Duke CI Connect, you may end up with multiple
-`connect project` is a way both to see your available projects, and to
+projects.  `connect project` is a way both to see your available
-change which project is used for your job submission.
-Your choice here is
+projects, and to change which project is used for your job submission.
-saved, so whatever project you selected most recently is used for all future
+Your choice here is saved, so whatever project you selected most
-workloads, until you change it again.
+recently is used for all future workloads, until you change it again.

 > #### A little more about projects ####
 >